Gutter Sizes Guide

 3) Water capacity

 It may come as a surprise that water capacity makes the third consideration.
-As we mentioned in the earlier two points, if the water can’t overshoot the gutter, and there are plenty of drainage points, then capacity isn’t a concern.
+As we mentioned in the earlier two points, if the water can’t overshoot the gutter and has plenty of drainage points, then capacity isn’t a concern.
 Gutters are designed to move water, not hold water.
 However, water capacity is often considered when we see a very large roofline with heavy-flow points and valleys.
 These are often addressed with valley shields, but sometimes it’s better safe than sorry.

 Choose the Gutter Company Austin, Texas Homeowners Can Trust